babel/website/_posts/2017-02-29-upgrade-to-babel-7.md

 We highly encourage you to use a newer version of Node.js (LTS v4, LTS v6) since the previous versions are not maintained.
 See [nodejs/LTS](https://github.com/nodejs/LTS) for more information.

+> This just means Babel *itself* won't run on older versions of Node.
+It can still *output* code that runs on old Node.

 ## babel-preset-stage-3

 > Remove Stage 4 plugins from Stage 3 [#5126](https://github.com/babel/babel/pull/5126) ![high](https://img.shields.io/badge/risk%20of%20breakage%3F-high-red.svg)